Order of Saints Maurice and Lazarus: Order of Saints Maurice and Lazarus (1572)

+During the Napoleonic Wars, the order lost its estates in Piedmont and accepted many officers of the Royal Sardinian Army and Navy, who in 1815 were bestowed with the Military Order of Savoy.

+In 1831, under Charles Albert of Sardinia the order was opened specifically for members of the upcoming bourgeoisie.

-Brought back in favour by King Victor Emmanuel II of Italy, the order was sparingly conferred for distinguished service in military and civilian affairs as an exclusive award compared with the more common Order of the Crown of Italy.
+Brought back in favour by King Victor Emmanuel II of Italy, the order was sparingly conferred for distinguished service in military and civilian affairs as an exclusive award compared with the more common Order of the Crown of Italy, consisting of five classes: Knight Grand Cross, Knight Grand Officer, Knight Commander, Knight Officer and Knight.

-Dynastic chivalric order bestowed in exile (1946-)
+With the Italian unification (1860–1871), the order became a de facto Italian state order.

 After Italy became a republic in 1946, the order was effectively replaced by the government's Order of Merit of the Italian Republic.
-Since 1951 it has not been officially recognized by the Italian republic, but remains recognized by most other jurisdictions, particularly those with extant royal houses.
+Since 1951 it has not been officially recognized by the Italian Republic, but remains recognized by most other jurisdictions, particularly those with extant royal houses.